balsharif/numpy-only-neural-network/README.md

 To use this project, you need to have Python and NumPy installed.
 You also need matplotlib for visualization.

 ## Training and Testing on MNIST Dataset
+Sample test results:
 <img src="figure_1.png" width="400" height="300">

+Training and testing losses with accuracy on the validation dataset:
 <img src="loss_accuracy_graph.png" width="400" height="300">

+Training logs:
 <img src="logs.png" width="800" height="200">